 NEONATAL NURSE PRACTITIONER (NNP)

-Neonatal nurse practitioners (NNP) are highly skilled professionals with great experience in the care of newborn infants.
+Neonatal nurse practitioners (NNP) are advanced practice nurses with extra experience in the care of newborn infants in addition to completing master's or doctoral level educational programs.
 The NNP works along with a neonatologist to diagnose and treat health problems in babies in the NICU.
 The NNP also performs procedures to help diagnose and manage certain conditions.

-A neurosurgeon is a doctor trained as a surgeon who operates on the brain and spinal cord.
+A pediatric neurosurgeon is a doctor trained as a surgeon who operates on children's brains and/or spinal cords.
 This type of doctor might be asked to see a baby who has problems such as spina bifida, skull fracture, or hydrocephalus.

-An ophthalmologist is a doctor with special training in diagnosing and treating eye problems.
+An pediatric ophthalmologist is a doctor with special training in diagnosing and treating eye problems in children.
 This type of doctor might be asked to see a baby who has birth defects of the eye.

-An ophthalmologist will look at the inside of the baby's eye, which can diagnose retinopathy of prematurity.
+An ophthalmologist will look at the inside of the baby's eye to diagnose retinopathy of prematurity.
 In some cases, this type of doctor might perform laser or other corrective surgery on the eyes.

-An orthopedic surgeon is a doctor with special training in the diagnosis and treatment of conditions involving bones.
+An pediatric orthopedic surgeon is a doctor with special training in the diagnosis and treatment of children who have conditions involving their bones.
 This type of doctor might be asked to see a baby who has birth defects of the arms or legs, hip dislocation (dysplasia), or fractures of the bones.
 To see the bones, orthopedic surgeons might order ultrasounds or x-rays.
 If needed, they can perform surgery or place casts.

 An ostomy nurse is a nurse with special training in the care of skin wounds and openings in the belly area through which the end of the intestine or the collecting system of the kidney stick out.
 Such an opening is called an ostomy.
 Ostomies are the result of surgery needed to treat many intestinal problems, such as necrotizing enterocolitis.
 In some cases, ostomy nurses are consulted to help care for complicated wounds.